Gadsden Purchase: New Mexico

-Mesilla was initially the largest city in what would become the State of New Mexico, with more than 2,000 residents in 1860, more than twice what Las Cruces had; at that time, Mesilla had a population primarily of Mexican descent.
-When the Atchison, Topeka, and Santa Fe Railway reached the area, the landowners of Mesilla refused to sell it the rights-of-way, and instead residents of Las Cruces donated the rights-of-way and land for a depot in Las Cruces.
-It served as the capital of the Confederate States' short-lived Arizona Territory during the American Civil War.
+Mesilla was at that time the largest city in what would become the State of New Mexico, with more than 2,000 residents in 1860 — more than twice that of Las Cruces.
+At that time, most of the population was of Mexican descent.
+Mesilla was the capital of the short-lived Confederate Arizona during the American Civil War.

+When the Atchison, Topeka and Santa Fe Railway reached the area, the landowners of Mesilla refused to sell it the rights-of-way.
+Residents of Las Cruces then donated the rights-of-way and land for a depot in Las Cruces.

-Currently Sunland Park (population 16,702 in 2020), a suburb of El Paso, Texas, in Doña Ana County, New Mexico, is the largest community of New Mexico in the Gadsden Purchase.
+Lordsburg, New Mexico, the county seat of Hidalgo County, was in the disputed area before the Gadsden Purchase.

-Lordsburg, New Mexico (population 2,797 in 2010), the county seat of Hidalgo County, was in the disputed area before the Gadsden Purchase, and Deming, New Mexico, the county seat of Luna County, was north of both the Mexican and American land claims before the Gadsden Purchase, though the proposed Bartlett–Conde compromise of 1851 would have left Deming in Mexico, or stated in positive terms, the negotiations for the Gadsden Purchase resolved the border disputes with Mexico, as well as transferred this land to the U.S.
+Deming, New Mexico, the county seat of Luna County, was north of both the Mexican and American land claims before the Gadsden Purchase, though the proposed Bartlett–Conde compromise of 1851 would have left Deming in Mexico, or stated in positive terms, the negotiations for the Gadsden Purchase resolved the border disputes with Mexico, as well as transferred this land to the U.S.

+Sunland Park (population 16,702 in 2020) in Doña Ana County, New Mexico, is currently the largest community of New Mexico in the Gadsden Purchase.